 His next recording was “Donna“.
 Written by Ritchie Valens, this was to go one better in the charts, peaking at number 3 early in 1959 and staying in the top fifty for four months.
-Sadly, Ritchie Valens was to die shortly afterwards along with the legendary Big Bopper and Buddy Holly – in a tragic air crash.
+Sadly, Ritchie Valens was to die shortly afterwards along with the legendary Big Bopper and Buddy Holly in a tragic air crash.

-Marty’s chart progress was maintained with “A Teenager in Love“ which, despite intense competition from many other artistes, managed to reach number two in the UK.
+Marty’s chart progress was maintained with “ Teenager in Love“ which, despite intense competition from many other artistes, managed to reach number two in the UK.

 His next big success was “Sea of Love“ which was one of the few Rock n Roll records to have a harp as opposed to a guitar playing the lead parts.

-When Jack Good started his exhilarating “Oh Boy!“ TV show, he immediately booked Marty – and Marty really shone through in this setting, where the emphasis was on capturing the essential atmosphere of a live Rock and Roll show, with the cameras ‘following’ the action rather than ‘containing it’ as they do in so many TV shows today.
+When Jack Good started his exhilarating “Oh Boy!“ TV show, he immediately booked Marty – and Marty really shone through in this setting where the emphasis was on capturing the essential atmosphere of a live Rock and Roll show, with the cameras ‘following’ the action rather than ‘containing it’ as they do in so many TV shows today.
 Marty says that he learned more from this particular show, and from Jack Good, than from almost any other show in which he subsequently appeared.
-The follow-up TV show, “Boy Meets Girl“, gave Marty colossal exposure and, for the first time, the chance to show what he could really do not only as a singer, but also as a compere.
+The follow-up TV show, “Boy Meets Girl“, gave Marty colossal exposure, and for the first time, the chance to show what he could really do not only as a singer, but also as a compere.

 “Bad Boy“ was a good chart result for him in 1959.
-The song was covered by a local artist in America and this achieved more success there than his own version but, since it was self-penned, it provided the breakthrough that boosted his confidence as a hit songwriter which was later to play such a big part in the careers of many other artists, including Status Quo, The Casuals and, of course, his daughter Kim.
+The song was covered by a local artist in America and this achieved more success there than his own version but, since it was self-penned, it provided the breakthrough that boosted his confidence as a hit songwriter which was later to play such a big part in the careers of many other artists, including Status Quo, Lulu, The Casuals and, of course, his daughter Kim.

 Marty’s first silver screen appearance was in the film “Jet Storm“.
-Later he was to make his first and only western, “The Hellions” – which was filmed in South Africa – followed by “What a Crazy World“ in which Marty appeared with his old friend Joe Brown and, lastly, an appearance with David Essex in “Stardust“, a huge box-office smash.
+Later, he was to make his first and only western, “The Hellions” which was filmed in South Africa – followed by “What a Crazy World“ in which Marty appeared with his old friend Joe Brown and, lastly, an appearance with David Essex in “Stardust“, a huge box-office smash.